Oboler Comedy Theater

-Arch Oboler's Comedy Theater was an early American comedy television program.
+Arch Oboler's Comedy Theater is an early American comedy television program.
 It aired on ABC for six episodes from September 23 to November 4, 1949.
 It was an anthology series of sorts, with each episode featuring a different set of characters.
 At least one episode consisted of three unrelated comedy segments.
 At least some of the episodes exist as kinescope recordings, representing early examples of television comedy.